ddobrin/inner-loop-developer-workshop/README.md

 You have now a running web application deployed and running in your GKE cluster and are good to go for building out the CRUD application for the workshop !!!

 Stop the session using `SHIFT + F5` or select `Stop Debugging` from the menu or click the `Stop` button the Cloud Code - Kubernetes view.
+Select the option to `Clean up after each run` to remove deployed artifacts.

 ## Build a simple CRUD REST service with a local Postgres backend